Hisense U7S Pro Review

 No like

-• App deficiencies: Limited availability of some apps in HomeOS / VIDAA system
+• App limitations: Limited availability of some apps on HomeOS / VIDAA

-• Poor image at an angle: additionally, the matte screen loses its ability to suppress reflections
+• Poor viewing angles: Additionally, the matte panel loses its ability to reduce reflections

 • Movies and series in UHD quality